Document

 • Forward contract

-This is a contract entered into by a member of a forward market or stock exchange in the course of any transaction in the nature of jobbing (all transactions are squared off during the same day) or arbitrage (purchase of commodity or security in one market for immediate sale in another market) to guard against loss which may arise in the ordinary course of his business as such member.
+This is a contract entered into by a member of a forward market or stock exchange in the course of any transaction in the nature of jobbing (all transactions are squared off during the same day) or arbitrage (purchase of commodity or security in one market for immediate sale in another market) to guard against loss which may arise in the ordinary course of his business.
 A forward market is an over-the-counter marketplace that sets the price of a financial instrument or asset for future delivery.

 • Trading in derivatives